williamszk/rust-study/a_distributed_engine/readme.md

 - [ ] Build a vector and sum a value in all elements of the vector and send the computation to two worker nodes.
 - .
-- [ ] Use grpc for communicating between nodes not http.
-- [ ] Spin up ec2 instances with as the nodes.
-- [ ] Use Terraform to manage the cluster.
+- [ ] Try using Terraform to manage the cluster.
-- [ ] Use Kubernetes to deploy the distributed engine cluster.
+- [ ] Try using Kubernetes to deploy the distributed engine cluster.
 - .
 - [ ] We'll build a cluster of containers.
 There is the manager node and the worker nodes.
 In the manager node we should be able to send commands.
 The manager node will not execute those commands, it will pass them to the worker nodes.
+      One of the jobs of the manager is to plan the processing.
+By planing we mean first divide the dataset into the appropriate sizes.
 - [ ] I have two alternatives when creating a dustr cluster.
-1) Create a standard cluster.
+      Create a standard cluster.
 We will directly configure the nodes on the cluster.
-2) Use on top of Kubernetes, or any other container orchestrator.
-It could be also docker swarm.
+      Use on top of Kubernetes, or any other container orchestrator.
+      It could be also Docker Swarm.
 - [ ] I'm assuming a client-server relationship in the cluster.
 But we could explore other forms of relationships between the components of the cluster.
       For example a message-broker architecture.